tomhillable/consul-rpm/README.md

   * Add `-bootstrap` **only** if this is the first server and instance.
 * Start the service and tail the logs `systemctl start consul.service` and `journalctl -f`.
   * To enable at reboot `systemctl enable consul.service`.
+* Consul may complain about the `GOMAXPROCS` setting.
+This is safe to ignore;
+  however, the warning can be supressed by uncommenting the appropriate line in `/etc/sysconfig/consul`.

 ## Config